 Lead acid batteries:

 Good for starting vehicles (typ.
-12V) and low priced backup storage.
+12V) and as low priced (but less effective) backup storage.
 Generally best t0 keep fully charged and to be used to provide power as little as possible.
 Different chemistries offer different flexibilities.

-- Cell nominal voltage (typically) 2V but should be kept charged above 2.1V.
+- Cell nominal voltage: 2V but should be kept charged above 2.1V.

 - Usually 6 cells are connected in series to make a nominal 12V battery (12.6V or more charged).

 - Charging and maintaining is not as simple as lithium based batteries.
-For now this site will just say to use a proper charge.
+For now this site will just say to use a proper charger.